POCKET MUSEUM

 How much you searched for the other half of this earring.

-One evening, when you felt overwhelmed, you simply took it off your ear in the car.
-While trying to throw it into your bag, one of them fell to the ground.
+One evening, when you felt overwhelmed, you simply took them off in the car.
+While trying to throw them into your bag, one of them fell to the ground.

-You must have put that one into your pocket instead of your bag.
+You must have put that one into your pocket instead of your bag after getting it back.
 It lost its way.

 The other one darkened over time.
 Since it had no pair, it was thrown away.